arne-fuchs/EDLogParser/README.md

 ### For feature request please use the issues tab

-## Installation
+## Requirements

-Go into your <br>
-`drive_c/users/steamuser/Saved Games/Frontier Developments/Elite Dangerous`<br>
-and put the EDLogPrser-X.X.jar into the folder as well as the org.edassets and de.paesserver folder.
+Java 11 or higher

-Location of journal logs:
+## Location of journal logs
-%USER%/Saved Games/Frontier Developments/Elite Dangerous/Journal.DATE.PART.log
+%USER%/Saved Games/Frontier Developments/Elite Dangerous/
-Log names build like the following: netLog.DATE.log where DATE is parsed like YYDDMM\*. * is unkown time.
-PART is the part of the journal (had only 01 in my case).

 ## Thanks to
 https://edassets.org [[GitHub]](https://github.com/SpyTec/EDAssets "GitHub to EDAssets") for the many assets they provide.